Phanten/bookmarks/README.md

-# bookmarks
+# BOOKMARKS by Phanten
-A collection of our dev bookmarks
+A collection of our dev bookmarks.
+Contribute buy submitting Pull Requests!